sagemath/trac_to_gh/Issue 6414.md

 # Issue 6414: OS X binaries should issue a better warning on incompatible CPUs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6414

 Original creator: GeorgSWeber